How do I send CTRL ALT Delete using Remote Desktop?

 Step 1.
 Install and run AnyViewer on the host computer and client computer.

-Although you can’t straightly press the CTRL+ALT+Delete combination during the Remote Desktop connection, you can realize it in a kind of roundabout way.
 This post tells you two methods to realize CTRL ALT Delete remote desktop connection.
 Not only that, you can choose AnyViewer as your backup plan which supports the Ctrl+Alt+Delete function with just an easy click.